A History of Millican and the Millican United Methodist Church

 Millican: The Township

 By 1860 the Houston and Texas Central Railroad brought about quite a change to the quiet agricultural settlement of Millican when the railroad’s most northern terminus was established in Millican.
-It was then that the town was surveyed into town streets, lots, millican1parks, etc. in 1864 the town was incorporated in by a vote of 14 to 1.
+It was then that the town was surveyed into town streets, lots, parks, etc. in 1864 the town was incorporated in by a vote of 14 to 1.
 As a railroad town, Millican became quite notorious for lawlessness and immorality and was even referred to as “Six-shooter Junction.”
 During this time, Millican, with about 3000 inhabitants, was the largest community north of Houston and Galveston.
 This boom-town had a bank, hotel, mercantile establishments, general stores, a hardware store and dress shops.
 Again the railroad would change the complexion of Millican when in 1866 the terminus was moved to Bryan, taking its business with it.
 Also in 1866 a yellow fever epidemic hit Millican.
 Combined with the exodus of the railroad and the epidemic, the population was reduced to 1200 inhabitants by 1868.
 Still another unfortunate incident occurred in 1868: a race riot resulted in many deaths and caused Federal troops stationed in Bryan to maintain law and order in Millican.
 Over the years Millican’s population has dwindled to the one hundred or so inhabitants it has today.

 Millican: UMC